 Women’s History Month is more than halfway through.
-But that shouldn’t stop you from seeing spots dedicated to women before the month is over.
-Not only are COVID-19 restrictions easing all over the country but spring weather is arriving.
-In the event you can’t make it to one of these sites, you can still learn virtually about its respective importance in American history.
-Above all, you should recognize the contributions of women, whether it’s in March or any other month.
+But that shouldn’t stop you from seeing spots dedicated to women before the month ends.
+Not only are COVID-19 restrictions easing the country, but spring weather is also arriving.
+If you can’t make it to one of these sites, you can still learn virtually about its respective importance in American history.
+Above all, you should recognize women’s contributions, whether in March or any other month.

 Note: Some of these featured properties are currently undergoing renovations.
 However, you can still gather information from the respective websites.